jayanthkoushik/alphanet/paper/sections/3_method.md

 Our problem setting is multi-class classification with $C$ classes, where each input has a corresponding class label in $\set{0, \dots, C - 1}$, and the goal is to learn a mapping from inputs to labels.
-We are specifically interested in visual recognition -- inputs are images, and classes are object categories.
-AlphaNet is applied over a pre-trained classification model.
-We assume that this model can be decoupled into two parts: the first part maps images to feature vectors, and the second part maps feature vectors to "scores", one for each of the $C$ classes.
+We are specifically interested in visual recognition; so inputs are images, and classes are object categories.
+AlphaNet is applied to a pre-trained classification model; we assume that this model can be decoupled into two parts: the first part maps images to feature vectors, and the second part maps feature vectors to "scores", one for each of the $C$ classes.
 The prediction for an image is the class index with largest